arawa/Collabora-seats-counter/README.md

 # CollaboraOnline user counter

-Used to mesure the amount of unique users using CollaboraOnline.
+Used to measure the amount of unique users using CollaboraOnline.
 These two scripts can be used as a standalone or integrated into zabbix.

 ## Installation